tripjotsingh2505/stock-market-price-prediction-dashboard/README.md

 ## 🖥️ Dashboard — 4 Tabs

+Built with Streamlit and a custom **Midnight Blue terminal theme**, the dashboard is designed for both analysts and recruiters — intuitive enough to explore in 5 minutes, deep enough to hold up under technical scrutiny.
+All charts are Plotly-powered and fully interactive (zoom, pan, hover tooltips).

 | Tab | Features |
 |-----|---------|
 | **◈ Overview** | Live KPIs · Candlestick / Line chart · Volume & OBV · Buy/Sell Signals |